Starwings Basel

 Starwings Basel, commonly known as Starwings, is a Swiss professional basketball club based in Basel.
 The club competes in the Swiss Basketball League (SBL), the highest tier of basketball in Switzerland.

 Its main accomplishment to date was the win of the Swiss Cup, in 2010.
 Eleven years later, in 2021, Starwings reached the finals of the Swiss League.

+The Starwings are currently the only professional basketball team from German-speaking Switzerland.

+History

+The organization, which emerged from the two clubs BC Arlesheim and CVJM Birsfelden, was founded in 2002.
+Until their promotion, the Starwings Baskets played in the National League B, from 2005 in the National League A.